mozilla/webxr-api/PSEUDO API 1.md

 		readonly attribute isShared; // True if sessions other than the creator can access this Reality readonly attribute isPassthrough; // True if the Reality is a view of the outside world, not a fully VR

+		Promise<XRLayer?> requestLayer(); // Null if the UA refuses access from this script context to the layer for this reality

 		Promise<boolean> changeStageLocation(XRCoordinates coordinates);
 		Promise<boolean> resetStageLocation();